Angular Grid | Get Started with ag-Grid and Angular

 ag-grid.css), and one of the available grid themes: (

 The grid ships several different themes; pick one that matches your project design.
-You can customize it further with Sass variables, a technique which we will cover further down the road.
+You can customise it further with Sass variables, a technique which we will cover further down the road.

 Next, let's declare the basic grid configuration.
 Edit